eiji03aero/memoria/README.md

 - Redirects:
     - client/signup-thanks

+### Login
+- POST /api/public/login
+- General:
+    - This is to login for user
+- Input:
+    - email: string
+    - password: string

 # Reminding notes
 ## Workmail
 - It is created in oregon region

+# Issues
+## service or dao?
+- especially query logics
+- they are kind of scattered among these two
+- should have solid rules or reorganization

 # Reference
 - Logo data: https://www.canva.com/design/DAGDb1mB68I/3ysozDgehKPU0oWjGwMzBA/edit